WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ```

-- The final thing we need to do is change our setup so Unix can find our scripts without explicitly being told where they are.
+- The final thing we need to do is change our setup so that Unix can find our scripts without explicitly being told where they are.
 - When a command is typed, Unix searches a list of directories looking for it.
 - This list is stored as an environmental variable known as the *PATH*.
 - Some of the directories in the PATH are looked at for all users but others can be set explicitly for an individual user.